Hexxeh/libpebble/README.md

 * Note that if a MAC address is supplied, initialization time is reduced.
     * For example:  `./p.py --pebble_id 00:11:22:33:44:55:66 --lightblue get_time`
       where `00:11:22:33:44:55:66` is the Pebble's MAC Address, viewable on the Pebble from `settings`-->`about`
-* The `--pebble_id` can also be the 4 letter firendly name of your pebble but this will require that the Pebble is broadcasting.
+* The `--pebble_id` can also be the 4 letter friendly name of your pebble but this will require that the Pebble is broadcasting.

 ###Using libpebble without --lightblue on OSX
 _NOT RECOMMENDED.
 MAY CAUSE KERNEL PANICS ON OSX 10.8.X_